Tessa’s Recipe Rundown

 Tips for Whipping Egg Whites for Angel Food Cake

 Listen up!
-Knowing how to whip your egg whites can make the difference between an impressive towering slice of cake and one that falls into a sad, dense slump:
+Knowing how to whip your egg whites can be the difference between an impressive, towering slice of cake and one that falls into a sad, dense slump:

 Whip Tip 1: Follow all the ingredient instructions mentioned above.